Scarabol/rock-raiders-web/README.md

 ### Important
 - Drilling time not related to material
 - make game pausable and actually pause in escape screen (also fixes elapsed game time)
+- Pick sphere for power station not in the right place

 ### Nice to have
 - Requirements tooltip for buildings/vehicles not shown